HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_dx/customizing_content/wcm_config_wcmviewer_seo.md

     <meta name=”DC.publisher” content=”IBM”/>
     ```

--   Beginning with CF221, support for the Open Graph protocol has been added.
-This allows you to set the `property` attribute value in the meta tag.
-Here, the meta tag value is set with the title of the rendered content:
+-   Beginning with CF221, support for Open Graph protocol is added.
+This protocol allows you to set the `property` attribute value in the meta tag.
+In the following example, the meta tag value is set with the title of the rendered content:

     ```
     meta.tag.name.1=og:title